 I’m a big believer in tweaking recipes to make them my own.
 I certainly hope people do that with all of my recipes because you know what your family likes.

 We love salads—both as a meal and as a side with any casserole or other main dish.
+You can also serve most salads as the main dish, simply by adding your favorite protein in bite-size pieces.

-We also enjoy having a salad with these delectable creamy ranch pork chops.
+We also enjoy having a salad with these delectable creamy ranch pork chops. the pork chops are amazing comfort food that goes so well with almost anything.

 The beauty of having a salad as the main part of dinner is that you can enjoy dessert without guilt.
 At least, that’s how I operate.